-This is the entrance to our original dale’s Cellar Restaurant.
-The original restaurant was located in the financial district of downtown Birmingham, Alabama.
-Our “Cellar’s” was located in the cellar of an apartment building, hence the name “dale’s Cellar Restaurant.
-The awning boasts the words “air conditioned.”
-This was not a small amenity in 1949.We first bottled Dale’s Seasoning in Birmingham in 1946.
-Dale’s was first created as the “house marinade” for dale’s Cellar Restaurant.
-Since then, people are using dale’s in all kinds of recipes.
-These recipes range from sauces to salad dressings and everything in-between.
-Our loyal customers and friends are kind to share with us their favorite recipes and we assembled them in the
+This is the entrance to the original dale’s Cellar Restaurant.
+The “Cellar’s” name is derived from the fact that the restaurant was located in the cellar of a multi-story apartment building.
+On the awning you’ll note the words “air conditioned” – not a small amenity in 1949.
+Dale’s Seasoning was first bottled in Birmingham in 1946.
+Since its creation as the “house marinade” for dale’s Cellar Restaurant, people have been using dale’s in a multitude of recipes.
+We’ve found that customers use dale’s from sauces, to salad dressings, and everything in between.

-The cashier’s station at dale’s Cellar in Birmingham is pictured above.
-This was the first dale’s Cellar restaurant.
-Dale’s Cellar Restaurant interiors were all very similar.
-For example, there were no huge bay windows, brass fixtures or ornate salad, soup and dessert bars.
-Most importantly, the food and service were always the main attraction at dale’s.
-A dale’s entree favorite was “The Gambler Steak Dinner.”
-Customers who ordered “The Gambler” never knew what cut of steak they would receive.
-That decision was left to the chef!
-However, they were guaranteed that their “gamble” would pay off handsomely when their meal was served.
-During 1958, the price of “The Gambler” meal – $2.50.
+Pictured above is the cashier’s station at dale’s Cellar in Birmingham, the first dale’s Cellar restaurant.
+The interiors of all dale’s Cellar Restaurants were very similar.
+There were no huge bay windows, brass fixtures or ornate salad, soup and dessert bars.
+At dale’s, the food and service were always the main attraction.
+“The Gambler Steak Dinner” was a favorite at dale’s.
+When customers ordered The Gambler they were taking a chance because they never knew what cut of steak they would receive.
+It was the chef’s choice.
+However, when your meal was served, you were guaranteed that your “gamble” would pay off handsomely.
+The price of “The Gambler” meal in 1958 – $2.50.

 Pictured to the left, from left to right: Michael Levine, President, Dale’s Sauces, Inc.; Estelle Levine Silverstein, co-founder, and her nephew Alan Seigel, Vice President.